Shirin20/scAIentific/README.md

 ### Project Goals

-- Develop a prototype/proof-of-concept application capable of compiling up to 250 articles to describe the current research front.
+- Develop an app that gives the user the ability to create an Ai assistant, that is expert in a research area of the user choice, that will help the user to find and describe the current research front.
-- Provide a user-friendly frontend for uploading articles and receiving summarized results.
+- Provide a user-friendly frontend for uploading research articles and receiving the needed results.

 ## Features